Dim crude price outlook may force more spending cuts for oil majors

 "Oil companies are hunkering down for a downturn that will take longer than some initially thought," Martijn Rats, head of European oil and gas equity research at Morgan Stanley, told Reuters.

-International oil companies including Exxon Mobil, Chevron, Royal Dutch Shell, BP and Total all reduced 2015 spending by 10 to 15 percent from last year's levels in response to the low oil prices, cutting operating costs, laying off thousands of workers and scrapping huge and costly projects around the world.
+International oil companies including Exxon Mobil (XOM.N), Chevron (CVX.N), Royal Dutch Shell (RDSa.L), BP (BP.L) and Total (TOTF.PA) all reduced 2015 spending by 10 to 15 percent from last year's levels in response to the low oil prices, cutting operating costs, laying off thousands of workers and scrapping huge and costly projects around the world.

 "Companies will keep their foot to the peddle with regards to cost savings and capex reductions.
 They will try to support balance sheets in any way they can, including asset sales," Rats said.